 TV Series Review

 Working a Brooklyn police beat on TV can be a harsh experience.
-You must deal with psychopaths and malcontents.
-You meet people who think nothing of dashing past all sorts of societal and legal boundaries.
+You deal with psychopaths and malcontents.
+You meet people who break all sorts of societal and legal boundaries.
 You have to put up with folks who seem to want to make the world a more inhumane place.

 Such is the world of Fox's Brooklyn Nine-Nine, a show about the strangest precinct in the Big Apple since Barney Miller.
 It's a knockoff Community in cuffs—a rapid-fire comedy whose own version of the Miranda Rights would almost certainly feature a dancing woman with fruit on her head.